 Calabria has a beautiful coastline which was under distress due to pollution caused by improper waste disposal and annual flooding.
 Recently the government of Calabria, in an effort to preserve and protect its valuable coastline, has taken steps to create the most efficient and well designed water treatment system in all of Italy.
 Calabria now boasts one of the cleanest, nicest coastlines in on the peninsula.

 Calabria forms the toe of the Italian boot and is bordered by Basilicata and sandwiched in between the Ionian and Tyrrhenian seas.
 There is a lot of coastline in Calabria.
 No part of the region is more than 50km away from the coast.
 Calabria covers and area of just 15,000 km² and is made up of five provinces: Catanzaro, Consenza, Reggio di Calabria, Crotone, and Vibo Valentia.
 Cantanzaro is the capital of the region, but regional parliament is held in the former regional capital, Reggio di Calabria.

-- Cantazaro also host an Easter Procession on Good Friday.
+- Cantazaro also hosts an Easter Procession on Good Friday

 Calabria is still being discovered by tourists.
 The natural beauty of the area has not been spoiled by hotel chains and fast food.
 There are no huge crowds to contend with.
 The mountains still shine down beautifully, the coast is still clear and uncomplicated, the food is still indigenous to the region, and the people are still living the Italian way.
 Destinations like Calabria will not stay perfect forever.